 OK, with a homemade downrigger we're not going to be able to get the same benefits and convenience as we would with an expensive electric one, but to create a means of getting our trolling lure down on its own separate line to a much greater depth than it would otherwise achieve is well within our capability.

-The first version involves the butt end of a fishing rod and the other, just a rail-mounted reel.
+The first version involves the butt end of a fishing rod and the second, just a rail-mounted reel.

 A homemade downrigger is normally the result of an accident involving a rod, which leaves you with the butt end and maybe a couple a feet of the blank ahead of the reel fitting - Perfect!